 Food Philosophy: Lisa’s nutrition philosophy is based on healthy preparation of an organic whole food diet, tailored to the needs and goals of each individual.
 For Lisa, nutrition has always been a lifestyle, never a diet.

-What to wear/bring to class: Please wear close-toed shoes to all classes.
+What to wear/bring to class: Close toed shoes are mandatory and high heels are not allowed in the kitchen.
 If you have shoulder-length hair or longer, please wear it back and away from your face; we have plenty of hair ties in the kitchen for you to use and keep.
-Feel free to bring a favorite apron, but know that we will supply all the tools you need in class.
+Feel free to bring a favorite apron or a knife you want to practice with, but know that we will supply all the tools you need at class.

 Class format: Each class will begin with a lecture from the chefs about the day’s theme and recipes.
 After this introduction, the group will break up into smaller teams, and start working on four or five recipes related to the technique of the day.
 A snack will be served at the beginning of class, and you will be eating the dishes you make throughout each class.
 You are welcome to eat as much as you’d like in class, but unfortunately, our zoning permit does not allow us to have students take food home.

 Wine and other Alcoholic Beverages: We whole-heartedly invite class participants (who are 21 and older) to bring any beverages they would like to enjoy during their stay at Kitchen on Fire for personal consumption.
 We cannot sell or distribute alcohol and we uphold ABC regulations.
 No minor can drink and we cannot have intoxicated students attending a class.